artyom-beilis/skyhopper/README.md

 -   _I move the telescope but only Altitude is changing.
 Azimuth is pointing to Polaris/North?_

-    Your browser may not support compass heading (for example Firefox) or you don't have such a sensor in the phone.
+    Your browser may not support compass heading or you don't have such a sensor in the phone.
 A compass with a line crossing it will be shown.
     You can adjust azimuth manually by swiping the screen till you get required azimuth and then align.

 -   _I pointed my telescope to a star but the cell phone seems to point to a different direction?_